 What are continuous glucose monitors?

-Continuous glucose monitors (CGMs) are small, wearable devices that continuously measure a person’s blood-glucose levels.
+Continuous glucose monitors (CGMs) are small, wearable devices that continually measure a person’s blood-glucose levels.
 They are largely used in place of glucose meters and finger sticks.

 How do CGMs work?